GoogleChrome/web.dev/src/site/content/en/blog/waapi-stable/index.md

   - chrome 84
 ---

 Adding delightful animations to your website is not only for cosmetic reasons.
-When used correctly, animations improve user perception and [memory](https://www.researchgate.net/publication/229351931_The_Effects_of_Animation_and_Format_on_the_Perception_and_Memory_of_Online_Advertising) of your brand, guide user actions, but also helps users navigate your application — providing context in a digital space.
+When used correctly, animations improve user perception and [memory](https://www.researchgate.net/publication/229351931_The_Effects_of_Animation_and_Format_on_the_Perception_and_Memory_of_Online_Advertising) of your brand, guide user actions, but also helps users navigate your application—providing context in a digital space.

 And an exciting piece of news: the [Web Animations API](https://www.w3.org/TR/web-animations-1/) has just hit Chrome stable!
 This API enables developers to incorporate [imperative](https://www.youtube.com/watch?v=WaNoqBAp8NI) animations with JavaScript.
 It was written to underlie both CSS animation and transition implementations and enable future effects to be developed, as well as existing effects to be composed and timed.
-This lets us take advantage of CSS animations, but extend those in a way that we can’t do with CSS alone.
+This lets us take advantage of CSS animations, but extend those in a way that we can't do with CSS alone.

 ## Getting Started